matszpk/clgpustress/README.md

 - '-j' or '--kitersNum' - kitersNum
 - '-T' or '--testType' - test type (builtin kernel)
 - '-g' or '--groupSize' - groupSize

+For groupSize, if value is zero or is not specified then program chooses maxWorkGroupSize for device.
+For kitersNum, if value is zero of is not specified then program calibates kernel for a memory bandwidth and a performance.

 #### Specifiyng devices to testing: